Infiniteb1u3/Destiny-AutoHotKey-Macros/README.md

       -Tractor Macro

 2) Golgoroth AFK Script
-   -Works with all 3 Classes, requires specific build for each
+   - Works with all 3 Classes, requires specific build for each
+   - Require Golgroth Maze Checkpoint